 A good coach wants their coachee to feel good about themselves.
 They want them to achieve a sense of pride in their achievements and learn from each session.
 It's not the coaches job to preach what each person should be doing, it's more the job of a coach to guide people in the right direction and allow them to control their own fate.

 When we have a strong sense of ownership, we get a higher level of self-motivation.
 This is fundamental to doing well in sales.

 It gives us energy to pick ourselves up.

 Self-motivated individuals are more productive at work, and therefore likely to be more successful.

-It is interesting to know that when we “own it” we are more emotionally attached to the outcome - and to the result.
-We care more about where we end up, and because of this, we make decisions more thoroughly and responsibly.
+When we “own it” we are more emotionally attached to the outcome and to the result.
+We care more about where we end up and because of this, we make decisions more thoroughly and responsibly.

-- Do involve the sales rep with decision-making related to their performance.
+- Involve the sales rep with decision-making related to their performance.
 Make it clear to them why their performance is important and where it fits into the bigger picture.
 Understanding why something is important leads to people doing a better job.

-- Do create an environment where they feel comfortable to be creative and use their initiative.
+- Create an environment where they feel comfortable to be creative and use their initiative.
 When they can share their ideas without fear or anxiety this will enable them to take responsibility and have more control.

-- Do ask them what tools they need support with to do their job during your sales team training.
+- Ask what tools they need support with to do their job during your sales team training.
 Knowing they have had input into the process makes them more accountable to their own targets.

 - Don’t dictate or solve your rep’s problems for them.
 This will make them rely on you too much and discourages confidence in solving problems for themselves.